It’s essential for email marketers to pay attention to metrics.

 The contacts on a purchased list did not give you permission to send to them, so they might mark your emails as spam.
 If you receive too many spam complaints, that domain might block your emails for everyone.

 You also risk violating CAN-SPAM laws by using purchased lists by sending to contacts who didn’t opt in.
-This could cause your emails to get blacklisted, which would have an immediate impact on your open, click-through, and conversion rates.
-Getting your IP off of the blacklist can be a frustrating process and may take some time.
+This could cause your emails to get blocklisted, which would have an immediate impact on your open, click-through, and conversion rates.
+Getting your IP off of the blocklist can be a frustrating process and may take some time.
 You could also face heavy fines—up to $41,000 per email that you sent.

 Plus, most email software won’t allow you to send to purchased lists anyway, so you’re really just wasting your time and money.